 Amazingly, some stock photography doesn’t suck.

-So why hire a pro for custom shots?
+So why hire a pro for professional photography shots?

 The producers knew that we would recognize the sheer vacuousness of so many business-themed stock photos.
 They trusted us to look at these fake pictures of office workers and think “Yeah, there is something creepy about these people.
 For one thing, who could possibly be that happy about typing?”